jamietsao/codepath-rotten-tomatoes/README.md

 ## [CodePath Spring '15] Week 1 Assignment: Rotten Tomatoes App

-Inspired by Flixster, this is a movies app displaying movies currently in the theaters and newly released DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).
+Inspired by Flixster, this is an app that displays movies currently in the theaters and newly released DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).

-Time spent: `20 hours`
+Time spent: ~ 20 hours

 ### Features